nautobot/nautobot/nautobot/docs/user-guides/getting-started/creating-devices.md

 2. Find **Manufacturers** on the drop-down
 3. Select **+**
 4. In the `Add a new manufacturer` form, populate the `Name`
-     * The `Slug` will auto-populate based on the entered `Name`, but can be manually overwritten
 5. Click on `Create`

 ![Create a manufacturer](../images/getting-started-nautobot-ui/2-create-manufacturer.png)